Challenging a DLA decision - appealing against the decision

 You’ll have a much better chance of success if you go to a hearing in person.

 Ask for what you need

-In Section 7 of the form you can list the dates you’re not available, as well as anything you need for the hearing.
+When you submit your appeal you can list the dates you’re not available, as well as anything you need for the hearing.
 It’s really important to think about anything that might stop you being able to go to the hearing and to write it down.
 For example:

 - you can only attend a hearing during school hours or term time because of childcare responsibilities

 - any dates you have important medical appointments